 A later tweet by the same group added: “All that has been done is that the use of imperial measurements is being decriminalised (and just let that sink in, the European Union actually made using Imperial measurements a criminal matter).”

 It is true that using imperial measurements alone generally became illegal when selling packaged goods in 1995 and loose goods in 2000, and some individuals who became known as the ‘metric martyrs’ were prosecuted for doing so.
-But it is not accurate to say that the EU or its forerunner the European Economic Commission (EEC) outlawed or criminalised all imperial measurements.
+But it is not accurate to say that the EU or its forerunner the European Economic Community (EEC) outlawed or criminalised all imperial measurements.

 Special exemptions mean some measurements, such as pints for beer and miles for road distances, have always been legal to use.
 Imperial units can also be used as a "supplementary indication" alongside metric units in all situations, so long as they are not given greater prominence.Finally, it’s worth noting the UK did take steps towards switching to the metric system prior to joining the EU.